 This module intercepts activity launches at the system framework level before the target app starts.
 The Activity is never created until auth succeeds.
 Tapping a locked app from the recents screen is intercepted too.

-- Xposed manager with libxposed API 101 support
+- Xposed manager with libxposed API 101 or newer (102 enables hot reload)

 - Install APK from Releases